josephmisiti/josephmisiti.github.io/_posts/2014-09-03-setting-up-munin-on-muliple-nodes-on-EC2.markdown

 To install and delete plugins, you need to look at two separate directories:

 `/usr/share/munin/plugins/` is where all of the plugins live, but they are not necessarily installed.
 To install a plugin you need to add a symlink from `/usr/share/munin/plugins/` to `/etc/munin/plugins/`.
-I wish I could tell you that install the 3rd party plugins that come with `munin-plugins-extra` was easy, but it is definitely hit-or-miss.
+I wish I could tell you that installing the 3rd party plugins that come with `munin-plugins-extra` is easy, but it is definitely hit-or-miss.
 I am not going to write anything about how to debug the specific plugins, as you can google that for yourself (good luck, it sucks), but I can tell you a few things to watch out for:

+1) Make sure **ALL** plugins have execute permissions!!! (`sudo chmod +x PLUGIN`)

-1) To see which plugins are currently installed, you can run the following command:
+2) To see which plugins are currently installed, you can run the following command:

 ```bash
 sudo munin-node-configure --suggest